aws-samples/automotive-damage-processing/README.md

 ![Test1_Results](/static_assets/test_2_example.png)

 5. As the image above shows, changing the parameters, but loading the same image, provided different results.
 The search matched with the same images but the accuracy is different.
-This indicates that the parameters chosen were closer to the metadata of the ingested images, thus influencing the vector created on the ingestion process.
+This indicates that the parameters chosen were closer to the metadata of the ingested images, thus influencing the vector created on the inference process.

-6. Play around with the images in the 'test_data_set' folder, or even try some images from the data set we loaded into the Vector DB.
+6. Play around with the images in the test folder, or even try some images from the data set we loaded into the Vector DB.

 7. Under the image upload button, there will be the JSON metadata created by Claude for the metadata stored in OpenSearch alongside the vector.
 We can use that to compare how the images were ingested and how close the metadatas are.